Ulster County is a vacationer’s paradise.

 With each stay at Urban Cowboy Lodge, guests choose their own adventure.
 Depending on their moods, they can venture out for a hike or a trip to a nearby slope or can simply lounge on their private outdoor deck or luxuriate during a soak in their in-room cedar or copper tub.
 There’s also an Estonian sauna.
 No matter what, the one thing no one will find on the grounds is cell phone service – and that’s on purpose, too.

 Yet the rooms, and the escape they provide, are only part of the appeal at Urban Cowboy Lodge.
 When it comes to dining, no stay at the hotel is complete without dinner and a drink at the onsite restaurant and cocktail bar.
-Called The Dining Room, the lodge’s eatery has a holistic focus that prioritizes fresh, local produce for each of the three square meals it serves.
+Dubbed Public House, the lodge’s eatery has a holistic focus that prioritizes fresh, local produce for each of the meals it serves.

 “I’ve always loved the Catskill Mountains and wanted to create an Urban Cowboy here,” says Porter.
 “It is a very special place where one can truly escape New York City and reconnect with nature.
 We feel that this is more important now than ever, and we wanted to build a home for all of us in the wilderness.”